liolle/AOC24/day6/README.md

 ```

 #### Part1
-1. Use to create the list of cell visited by the guard
+1. Use BFS to create the list of cell visited by the guard

 #### Part2
 1. Collect the list of cell visited by the guard